What are ADUs (Accessory Dwelling Units)

 City of Sisters, Oregon, ADU Information

 ADUs are allowed in Sisters.
-CLICK HERE for the City of Sisters building code.
+CLICK HERE for the City of Sisters development code.
+The ADU regulations are in Chapter 2.15.300.